MonashDeepNeuron/Git-Gud/src/tlrd.md

 # Retrieve changes from remote without integrating changes
 git fetch <remote>

-# Fetch and merge changes from remote from the tracked remote branch
+# Fetch and merge changes from a remote branch into your local branch
-git pull
+git pull <remote>

-# Transmit changes from local branch to remote onto branch
+# Transmit changes from local branch into a remote branch
 git push <remote> <branch>

 # Set current branch to track branch at remote